Endless Dirac nodal lines in kagome-metal Ni3In2S2: Results

-The nonmagnetic shandite \kag{}-metal belongs to space group No.166 ($R\bar{3}m$).
-The conventional cell and primitive cell of \NIS{} are shown in Fig.~\ref{fig:FIG1} (c) and (d), respectively.
-Ni-atoms form a 2D \kag{} sublattice within the In-Ni layers, as shown in Fig. ~\ref{fig:FIG1} (e).
-Figure~\ref{fig:FIG1} (f) and (g) show the three-dimensional Brillouin zone (BZ) of the primitive cell and two-dimensional surface BZ in the conventional cell, respectively.
+The nonmagnetic shandite \kag{}-metal belongs to space group No.166 ($\mathrm{R}\bar{3}\mathrm{m}$).
+The conventional cell and primitive cell of \NIS{} are shown in Fig.~\ref{fig:FIG1} c and d, respectively.
+Ni-atoms form a 2D \kag{} sublattice within the In-Ni layers, as shown in Fig. ~\ref{fig:FIG1} e.
+Figure~\ref{fig:FIG1} f and g show the three-dimensional Brillouin zone (BZ) of the primitive cell and two-dimensional surface BZ in the conventional cell, respectively.
 Throughout the manuscript, we use the primitive cell and the three-dimensional BZ for theoretical calculations, and the surface BZ for the angle-resolved photoemission spectroscopy (ARPES) measurement.

-Figure~\ref{fig:FIG1} (h) shows the DFT calculated band structure without spin-orbit coupling.
-Two band crossings {(highlighted by dashed circles)} along $T$-$H$ and $\Gamma$-$S$ high-symmetry lines are identified near the Fermi level, $E_{F}$.
+Figure~\ref{fig:FIG1} h shows the DFT calculated band structure without spin-orbit coupling (SOC), {since the SOC is small compared to the experimental resolution (Details are in the Supplementary Note.
+3)}.
+Two band crossings {(highlighted by dashed circles)} along $\mathrm{T}$-$\mathrm{H}$ and $\Gamma$-$\mathrm{S}$ high-symmetry lines are identified near the Fermi level, $\textrm{E}_\textrm{{F}}$. {These crossings are composed mainly by the Ni 3$d$-orbitals (see Supplementary Figure.
+11)}.
 Since Ni$_{3}$In$_{2}$S$_{2}$ preserves both time-reversal, $\mathcal{T}$, and inversion, $\mathcal{P}$, symmetries, these linear band crossings may belong to nodal lines/rings.
 To determine the topology of these linear crossings, we use symmetry-based indicator theories~\cite{song2018diagnosis,zhang2020diagnosis,zhang2021predicting} for further diagnosis.
 Figure~\ref{fig:FIG3} summarizes the diagnostic processes.
 Under the compatibility condition, we find the space group No.~148 is the maximum subgroup, having a nontrivial symmetry-based indicator group of $\mathbb{Z}_{2}\mathbb{Z}_{2}\mathbb{Z}_{2}\mathbb{Z}_{4}$, which is used to determine the complete topological information for the band crossings near the Fermi level~\cite{zhang2020diagnosis,zhang2021predicting,kruthoff2017topological,po2017symmetry,bradlyn2017topological,song2018diagnosis}.
 Topological invariants for the symmetry-based indicator formulas of the space group No.~148 are:

-where TRIM stands for the time-reversal-invariant momenta, and $N_{\pm}(k)$ represents for the number of bands that are even/odd under inversion symmetry at $k$.
+where TRIM stands for the time-reversal-invariant momenta, and $\mathrm{N}_{\pm}(k)$ represents for the number of bands that are even/odd under inversion symmetry at $k$.